seanmor5/alex/README.md

 > The Arcade Learning Environment (ALE) is a simple object-oriented framework that allows researchers and hobbyists to develop AI agents for Atari 2600 games.
 It is built on top of the Atari 2600 emulator [Stella](https://stella-emu.github.io/) and separates the details of emulation from agent design.

-ALEx exposes the ALE Interface in Elixir with NIFs.
+ALEx exposes the ALE Interface through NIFs.
 It adds an additional abstraction around the interface that makes it easy to develop on top of the ALE in Elixir.

+You can interact with the ALE from the lower-level NIF interface, or you can use the higher level abstraction.

 ## Installation